Johannes Lodewijk Dulcken

 To build a harpsichord, you need materials.
 Louis probably got that from Amsterdam.
 There is a ferry service from Hasselt to Amsterdam and it brings goods and people from one place to another every day.
 The wood for the instruments is first stored to dry properly.

-burial register records that a child of Mr Dulcken is buried.
+Children were also born in Hasselt: Johan Daniël is baptised 13 May 1763; and on 24 April 1764 the burial register records that a child of Mr Dulcken is buried.
 On 22 July 1764 Johan Daniel is baptised (another son named after his grandfather) and on 16 March 1766 Johannes Ferdinandus.
 On 4 September 1766, Dulcken had to carry another child to the grave.
 Infant mortality in Hasselt is high because of all kinds of childhood diseases for which there are no medicines.
 Only when someone has survived all childhood diseases is there hope that he will reach an adult age.

 Drawing of the Reformed Church Hasselt after lightning struck the tower.
 On the right, the cemetery where Dulcken's children are buried.